 Just east of the Dordogne, Bergerac produces Bordeaux-style wines, many at half the price – especially when buying direct from producers.
 NORM ROBY visits

 If you like the Bordeaux style, but not the prices, you should think about exploring Bergerac.
-East of Bordeaux in Périgord, and snuggled up against the Dordogne River, Bergerac shares the same climate as St-Emilion and Pomerol and grows traditional Bordeaux varieties.
+East of Bordeaux in Périgord, and snuggled up against the Dordogne River, the area shares the same climate as St-Emilion and Pomerol and grows traditional Bordeaux varieties.

 Travelling from the UK

-Buzz has two to three flights daily (except Sunday) to Bergerac from Stansted, taking just over one hour.
+Buzz has two to three flights daily (except Sunday) from Stansted, taking just over one hour.